microsounds/kagami/readme.md

 The `.kagami/` and `src/` directories can be empty and **kagami** might warn about it but won't stop you, you just won't get anything useful.

-An example configuration is provided so you can get started.

 # Dynamic Indexes and Linking
 Markdown files can contain metadata tags, such as creation date or time of